mongodb/docs/source/includes/list-table-cluster-http-response.rst

    * - ``groupId``
      - string
-     - ID of the group the cluster belongs to.
+     - ID of the project the cluster belongs to.

    * - ``id``
      - string